-It feels sad to get fired irrespective of the way one gets fired.
-Of course there are laws to protect wrongful termination but one has to be under union contract to avail that.
-But not all hope is lost for those who don’t belong to union.
-In fact, there are many federal laws that protect all sorts of illegal termination.
+It feels terrible to get fired irrespective of the way one gets fired.
+Of course, there are laws to protect wrongful termination, but one has to be under a union contract to avail that.
+But not all hope is lost for those who don’t belong to a union.
+Many federal laws protect all sorts of illegal termination.

 1. Violation Of Terms And Conditions By Your Employer

-Getting a job implies that you and your employer are bonded by a contract.
+Getting a job implies that contract bonds you and your employer.
 There is a case of wrongful termination in case you get fired before the timeframe of your contract.
-Of course this applies in the event of you being fired for any invalid reason.
+Of course, this applies if you are fired for the wrong reason.

 2. You Faced Discrimination At The Workplace

 In case of a person getting fired based on her race, gender, orientation, age, physically challenged, country, anti-discrimination laws can be availed for justice.
-Also termination for illegal reasons includes marital status, pregnancy, or personal beliefs.
-Actually these laws mandate employers to maintain good records so that they can prove that the said termination wasn’t discrimination based.
+Also, termination for illegal reasons includes marital status, pregnancy, or personal beliefs.
+These laws mandate employers to maintain proper records so that they can prove that the said termination wasn’t discrimination based.

 3. Faith And Fairness Was Broken

-If you got fired for demanding a sales incentive, it would be considered as an act of breaking faith and fairness.
+If you got fired for demanding a sales incentive, it is considered an act of breaking faith and fairness.

 4. There Was A Violation Of Public Policy

-Public policy allows you to avail leave for voting, spending time with your family, and so on, same applies for refusing to commit illegal act.
-Federal laws protect you from being fired for the aforementioned reasons.
-It gets a bit complicated for whistle-blowing but still the law has got you covered.
+The public policy allows you to available leave for voting, spending time with your family, and so on, the same applies for refusing to commit an illegal act.
+Federal laws protect you from being fired for the reasons above.
+It gets a bit complicated for whistle-blowing, but still, the law has got you covered.

 Raising safety concerns and demanding equal opportunity can’t be reasons for firing someone.
-Federal Occupation Safety and Health Act prevent from doing that.
+Federal Occupation Safety and Health Act (OSHA) prevents an employer from doing that.

-Steps To Be Taken In The Event Of Illegal Termination
+Take Steps In The Event Of Illegal Termination

 1. Be Proactive

-Always be on the lookout for a possible, wrongful termination.
-Take notes, and keep details of correspondence.
+Always be on the lookout for possible, wrongful termination.
+Take notes and keep details of correspondence.
 Forensic Notes, a file storage system might be of assistance.

 2. Stay Calm

 Keep calm and be in control of your emotions while you are getting terminated.
-Don’t give away reasons that can used to justify your termination.
+Don’t give away the reasons that can be used to justify your termination.
 Be proactive and seek an attorney.

 If research sounds too intense for you, let’s say gaining basic knowledge about how the employment laws work can be favorable to you.
 The state and federal laws on wrongful termination are easily accessible.

 Remember the events that caused this termination?
 Well, document it for legal proceedings.
-These documents may very well become an important piece of evidence during court proceedings.
+These documents may very well become significant evidence during court proceedings.

 5. Avail Legal Assistance

-Approaching a lawyer may sound formidable, but there are lawyers out there whose area of expertise is employment related cases.
-Many of them will be working for you on contingency basis.
-Means you can pay them after settlement.
+Approaching a lawyer may sound formidable, but there are lawyers out there whose area of expertise is employment-related cases.
+Many of them will be working for you on a contingency basis.
+This means you pay them after your claim has been settled.

 6. Be Ready

-Legal formalities can take long to complete and a lot of twists and turns can be expected.
+Legal formalities can take longer to complete, and a lot of twists and turns can be expected.
 You might all also be prepared to spend a lot of time and money.
-All this can take a toll emotionally and an attorney could offer clarity.
+All this can take its toll emotionally, and an attorney will offer clarity.